Key takeaways on financial reporting software

 Features:

-- Shareable dashboards: Share dashboards with anyone, even without a Jirav license.
+- Shareable dashboards: Shares dashboards with stakeholders, including users who do not have a Jirav license.

 Pros: